Kelsang-Sherpa/esp32-traffic-light-controller/README.md

 # ESP32 Traffic Light Controller

 ## Project Overview
     This project implements a Traffic Light Controller using a microcontroller to simulate real-world traffic signal behavior.
-The embedded firmware manages the sequential operation of red, yellow, and green LEDs using GPIO control and timing-based logic.
-    The system is designed using a finite state machine (FSM) approach to ensure reliable transitions between traffic signal states.
+The embedded firmware manages the sequential operation of red, yellow, and green LEDs using GPIO control and timing-based logic.The system is designed to ensure reliable transitions between traffic signal phases through structured control logic.
 This project demonstrates key embedded software engineering concepts, including low-level hardware interaction, real-time timing control, and microcontroller-based system design.

 ## System Operation